scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 Designing the Delta framework
 -----------------------------

-We are designing the ``Delta`` framework in a bottom-up approach, tailoring it to the needs of the ECEi analysis workflow and a specific deployment platform in mind.
-While plasma diagnostics operated at fusion experiments produce a heterogeneous set of data streams, the ECEi analysis
-is still representative for a large set of data streams produced by other diagnostics.
+With ``Delta`` we are aiming to connect magnetic fusion experiments to high-performance computing (HPC) facilities.
+We are designing the ``Delta`` framework in a bottom-up approach, tailoring it to the needs of the ECEI analysis workflow and a specific deployment platform in mind.
+While plasma diagnostics operated at fusion experiments produce a heterogeneous set of data streams, the ECEI analysis is representative for a large set of data streams produced by other diagnostics.
 HPC environments are also rather heterogeneous.
 There are significant differences in local area network topologies, such as the speed network links between data-transfer nodes to compute node and even compute node interconnects, network security policies, and granted allocation of compute time for research projects that make it unpractical to start with a top-down approach that generalizes will to arbitrary HPC targets.
-In the remainder of this section we describe the data analysis asks for ECEI data, the targeted network and deployment architecture and give an overview of how ``Delta`` connects them with one another.
+In the remainder of this section we describe the data analysis workflow for ECEI data, the targeted network and deployment architecture and give an overview of how ``Delta`` connects them together.

 Electron Cyclotron Emission Imaging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Electron Cyclotron Emission Imgaging diagnostic installed in the KSTAR tokamak measures the electron temperature :math:`T_e` on a 0.15m by 0.5m grid, resolved using 8 horizontal and 24 vertical channels [Yun10]_ [Yun14]_.
-Each individual channel produces an intensity time series :math:`I_{h, v}(t_i)` where h and v index the horizontal and vertical channel number and :math:`t_i = i * \Delta_t` denotes the time where the intensity is sampled with :math:`\Delta_t \approx 1 \mu s` being the sampling time.
-Digitizing the samples with a 16-bit digitizer results in a data stream of 2 byte * 192 channels * 1,000,000 samples / sec = 384 MByte/sec.
+The Electron Cyclotron Emission Imgaging diagnostic installed in KSTAR measures the electron temperature :math:`T_e` on a 0.15m by 0.5m grid, resolved using 8 horizontal and 24 vertical channels [Yun10]_ [Yun14]_.
+Each individual channel produces an intensity time series :math:`I_{h, v}(t_i)` where h and v index the horizontal and vertical channel number and :math:`t_i = i *
+\Delta_t` denotes the time where the intensity is sampled with :math:`\Delta_t \approx 1 \mu s` being the sampling time.
+The voltage is digitized using a 16-bit digitizer, which produces  a data stream of 2 byte * 192 channels * 1,000,000 samples / sec = 384 MByte/sec.
 The spatial view of this diagnostic covers a significant area of the plasma cross-section which allows it to directly visualize the large-scale structures of the plasma.
 Besides analyzing the normalized intensity, several quantities calculated off the Fourier Transformed intensity :math:`X(\omega)`, here :math:`\omega` denotes the angular frequency, are used to study the plasma dynamics.
-The cross-power S, the coherence C, the cross-phase P and the cross-coherence R are respectively defined for two Fourier Transformed intensity signals X and Y as
+The cross-power S, the coherence C, the cross-phase P and the cross-coherence R are defined respectively for pairs of Fourier Transformed intensity signals :math:`X` and :math:`Y as

 .. math::